 An estimated 12 percent of the United States population will develop a thyroid condition at some point in their lifetime, yet as much as 60 percent of those individuals will be unaware of the condition.
 Without treatment, many Americans with thyroid disorders will experience a reduced quality of life and put their health in danger.

-When the thyroid produces too many hormones, this is known as an overactive thyroid, or hyperthyroidism.
+When the thyroid produces too many hormones, this is known as an overactive thyroid (or hyperthyroidism).
 Hyperthyroidism affects about 1.2 percent of the U.S. population.
 The condition is more common in women than men and is more likely to be diagnosed over the age of 60.
+It is often caused by an autoimmune disorder known as Graves’ disease.

 Hypothyroidism, or an underactive thyroid gland, is by far more common.
 In fact, some estimate that as many as 1 in 7 adults suffer from hypothyroidism.
 The disorder tends to affect women more than men.
-Symptoms of hypothyroidism come on slowly as the thyroid gland produces fewer and fewer of the hormones necessary to keep the metabolism operating effectively.
+Hypothyroid symptoms come on slowly as the thyroid gland produces fewer and fewer of the hormones necessary to keep the metabolism operating effectively.
 In the earliest stages of the disease, few patients notice symptoms, as the symptoms seem like the normal side effects of stress.
-However, over time these symptoms like weight gain and fatigue can quickly add up and become serious health issues, such as obesity, infertility, joint pain or infertility.
+However, over time, these symptoms like weight gain and fatigue can quickly add up and become serious health issues that include obesity, infertility and joint pain.

 The most common symptoms of hypothyroidism include: